THOMASELOVE/431-quizzes-2024/quiz2/README.md

 # Instructions and Materials for Quiz 2

+## Revisions to Quiz 2 since its original release on 2024-11-21.

+1. fixed 2024-11-22: Question 3: fixed typo in first sentence: "on-site" rather than "on-side".
+2. fixed 2024-11-22: Question 25: fixed typo: name of the outcome is `out`, not `outcome`.

 ## Instructions

 - Here is a [PDF of all 31 pages of the Quiz 2 instructions](https://github.com/THOMASELOVE/431-quizzes-2024/blob/main/quiz2/431-2024-quiz2.pdf).